awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-getting-started-step4.md

 1. **Download the SageMaker Edge Manager agent\.**

    The agent is released in binary format for supported operating systems\.
-This example runs inference on a Linux platform \(Rasperry Pi OS is based on Debian\)\.
+This example runs inference on a Jetson Nano which uses a Linux operating system and has an ARM64 architecture\.
+For more information about what operating system and architecture supported devices use, see [Supported Devices, Chip Architectures, and Systems](neo-supported-devices-edge-devices.md)\.

    Fetch the latest version of binaries from the SageMaker Edge Manager release bucket from the us\-west\-2 Region\.

    ```
-   aws s3 ls s3://sagemaker-edge-release-store-us-west-2-windows-x86/Releases/ | sort -r
+   !aws s3 ls s3://sagemaker-edge-release-store-us-west-2-linux-armv8/Releases/ | sort -r
    ```

    This returns release artifacts sorted by their version\.

    ```
-   2020-12-01 23:33:36 0
+                              PRE 1.20210512.96da6cc/
+                              PRE 1.20210305.a4bc999/
                               PRE 1.20201218.81f481f/
                               PRE 1.20201207.02d0e97/
    ```

-   The version has the following format: `<MAJOR_VERSION>.<YYYY-MM-DD>-<SHA-7>`\.
+   The version has the following format: `<MAJOR_VERSION>.<YYYY-MM-DD>.<SHA-7>`\.
 It consists of three components:
    + `<MAJOR_VERSION>`: The release version\.
 The release version is currently set to `1`\.
    + `<YYYY-MM-DD>`: The time stamp of the artifact release\.
    + <SHA\-7>: The repository commit ID from which the release is built\.